mlresearch/r4/_posts/2003-01-03-eyheramendy03a.md

 ---
 title: On the Naive Bayes Model for Text Categorization
+abstract: This paper empirically compares the performance of four probabilistic models for text classification - Poisson, Bernoulli, Multinomial and Negative Binomial.
+  We examine the "naive Bayes" assumption in the four models and show that the multinomial model is a modified naive Bayes Poisson model that assumes independence of document length and document class.
+Despite the fact that this last assumption might not be correct in many situations, we find that, in general, relaxing it does not change the performance of the classifier.
+Finally we propose and evaluate an ad-hoc method for incorporating document length.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR